 Document everything.
 Every email, every phone call summary, every promise made.
 If the debt eventually requires legal proceedings, your documentation is your case.
 Verbal agreements and unrecorded conversations have limited legal weight in Spanish courts.

 Escalate by day 30.
-If the debtor hasn't paid by day 30 and hasn't provided a credible commitment with a specific date, send a formal written demand referencing the contract terms and stating the consequences of continued non-payment.
-This creates the documented trail that supports later legal action.
+If the debtor hasn’t paid by day 30 and hasn’t provided a credible commitment with a specific date, send a formal written demand referencing the contract terms and stating the consequences of continued non-payment.

 Prevention for Small Businesses